eclipse-tractusx/puris/docs/user/User_Guide.md

 2. Selects the partner to allocate the production to
 3. Enters the estimated time of completion
 4. Enters the quantity produced and the unit of measurement
-5. (Optional) Fills the customer order number, customer position number and supplier order number
+5. (optional) Fills the customer order number, customer position number and supplier order number
 6. Clicks the "save" button

 A notification in the top right of the user's screen will inform them, if saving was successful.
 Afterwards the user will see the newly added production output reflected in their detailed material overview.